 - autoimmune disease

 Even if your levels of psychological stress are pretty low, any of the conditions listed above can provoke a chronic stress reaction in your body.
 And as we’ll see in the next section, chronic stress can make you both fat and diabetic.

-When stress becomes chronic and prolonged, the hypothalamus is activated and triggers the adrenal glands to release a hormone called cortisol.
-Cortisol is normally released in a specific rhythm throughout the day.
 It should be high in the mornings when you wake up (this is what helps you get out of bed and start your day), and gradually taper off throughout the day (so you feel tired at bedtime and can fall asleep).